gotshub/hass-gicisky/README.md

 1. Install this integration with HACS (adding repository required), or copy the contents of this repository into the `custom_components/gicisky` directory.
 2. Restart Home Assistant.
-3. Go to Settings / Integrations and add integration "Gicisky"
-4. Please select a discovered Gicisky device from the list.

 ## ⚠️ Important Notice
 - It is **strongly recommended to use a Bluetooth proxy instead of a built-in Bluetooth adapter**.